rpfilomeno/ETS2-ATS-Telemetry-Overlay/README.md

 ![Alt text](image.png)

-Download and run [ets2-telemetry-server](https://github.com/Funbit/ets2-telemetry-server) first before as it check for the process Ets2Telemetry.exe and exits automatically is not found.
+Download and run [ets2-telemetry-server](https://github.com/Funbit/ets2-telemetry-server) first before as it check for the process Ets2Telemetry.exe and exits automatically if not found.

 ## Install from Source Code
 To install you must have Python 3.9+ and run the following command: